The COVID-19 pandemic presents many challenges for people living with a visible difference. We share some guidance to help you through this time.

-As we all use video-calling for our work and social lives during the COVID-19 pandemic, it’s important you know how to overcome the challenges it can pose if you live with a visible difference.
+Video calling for our work and social life has become much more common over the past few years.
+This means it’s important to know how to overcome the challenges it can pose if you live with a visible difference.

 On this page, we share some suggestions on how to video-call with less anxiety and worry if you have a condition, mark or scar that affects your appearance.

 It may be helpful for you if you are: